🌸 Book Now

 Parade Tips for Visitors

-• Arrive at least one hour early for prime spots
+• Arrive at least one hour early for prime viewing spots

-• Download parade route map from festival website
+• Download the parade route map from the official festival website

-• Consider less crowded sections for easier access
+• Consider less crowded sections of Margaret Street for easier access

 • Stay for post-parade celebration at Queens Park

 The Toowoomba Carnival of Flowers proudly welcomes well-behaved dogs, making it one of Australia's most pet-friendly major events.
-The dedicated "Petals and Pups" program helps dog owners plan the perfect visit.
+In 2026, the dedicated Paw Parade returns on 4 October — a beloved addition to the Carnival program.

 Dog-Friendly Areas